AUTHOR, SPEAKER, MEDIA PERSONALITY

 Brandon was instrumental in helping to create the Falk College Department of Sport Management at his alma mater, Syracuse University, and is officially designated a Founding Member.
-He also sits on the Board of Directors for Syracuse Athletics.
-Through his business speaking events, Brandon supports a Syracuse University scholarship at the Falk College.
+He also sits on the Board of Directors for Syracuse Athletics and, through his business speaking events, he supports a Syracuse University scholarship at the Falk College.

-Brandon devotes significant time to, and enthusiastically supports several noteworthy charities - - but he has a special place in his heart for Family Services of Westchester, an organization that helps provide quality social and mental health services.
-With Brandon’s help, Family Services of Westchester has been able to open two group homes for teenage boys and girls with no place to call home.
+Brandon devotes significant time to, and enthusiastically supports several noteworthy charities - - but he has a special place in his heart for Family Services of Westchester, a not-for-profit organization that helps provide quality social and mental health services to its clients.
+With Brandon’s help, Family Services of Westchester has been able to open two group homes for teenage boys and girls who have no place to call home.

 Brandon resides in Scarsdale, NY with his wife Mara and their two children.
 He bleeds Syracuse Orange.
-And of great joy to him are the weekly basketball games he hosts at his home for his employees and friends at his home.
+And of great joy to him are the weekly basketball games he hosts at his home for his employees and friends.